 I’ve had quite a few inquiries recently for sponsored blog posts recently, so I’m happy to provide sponsored posts for products that are consistent with the spirit of I Heart Guitar.
 The cost is $100 for a sponsored blog post which would be supported by Facebook/Twitter posts as well as Stumbleupon/Reddit/Digg submissions.
-Sponsored posts would maintain their own link right above the menu section on each page too for 30 days from initial publication, and would be clearly marked as a sponsored post.
+Sponsored posts would maintain their own link below the social links on the right side of the page for 30 days from initial publication, and would be clearly marked as a sponsored post.

 CLICK HERE for the most recent traffic statistics courtesy of SiteMeter.

 CLICK HERE to see the location of the last 100 visitors to the site.